Kanegraffiti/LessonPlans/Basic Technology/Week4_Basic_Technology_Lesson_Plan_JSS1-3.md

 - Each method has **strengths** and **limitations** affecting cost, quality, and safety.
 - Choosing the right method depends on the **product shape**, **strength needed**, and **production volume**.
 - Safety gear like **gloves, goggles, and aprons** is essential in metal workshops.
+- Create a comparison table listing **method, ideal products, advantages, disadvantages, and safety needs** to support quick revision.
+- Watch demonstration videos or visit a metal workshop to observe how technicians **apply safety rules while processing metals**.

 ### Assignment